30

 (That’s me starting to rant about something, I can tell)

 Recently I watched a founder pitch his product.
 Like many presenters do, he included a feel good story about why what he is building matters — a personal why.
-The story involved how he had watched the caregiving responsibility fall heavily and unfairly on his mom and grandma for a decade, and wanted to be part of the systemic change that reduced this caregiving burden.
+The story: how he had watched the caregiving responsibility fall heavily and unfairly on his mom and grandma for a decade, and wanted to be part of the systemic change that reduced this caregiving burden.

 I ran into him after the session, and he smirked and asked me if I enjoyed his “sappy story”.
 I think he thought he was being funny.
 He stopped short of saying it was made up.

+I kind of wanted to slap him.
+(I didn’t.)
 But the interesting thing is that I felt immediate shame for having this reaction.

 My brain went: I know founders tell stories.
 I know that so much of this is for show.
 There is nothing wrong with this.
 But to me, this feels like more than just showmanship, it feels wrong and disingenuous and I don’t like it and its gross and arrrrrrrggghhhhh